 Pneumonia is essentially when fluid or pus gets trapped in the alveoli of the lungs (pictured below) and impaired gas exchange results.
 This can impact one or both lungs.
-Below are the important differentiations of pneumonia.
+Below is the important differentiation of pneumonia.
 Establishing the kind of pneumonia is essential, in that the treatment course can differ.

 The first picture below is normal, unobstructed gas exchange.
 If you look to the second picture, you see the alveoli have an accumulation of fluid in them, which impairs the gas exchange that should occur to provide appropriate oxygenation into circulation.
-What results is coughing (many times producing phlegm), fever, chills, chest pain or pain when coughing, or cold/flu like symptoms.
+What results is coughing (many times producing phlegm), fever, chills, chest pain or pain when coughing, or cold/flu-like symptoms.
 Inflammation can also occur.
-Antibiotics are administered, and the choice of which is dependent upon the offending pathogen, any other medical conditions going on with the patient, and if there are any antibiotic resistances present.
-Oral antibiotics are given typically for community-acquired pneumonia, however if the patient is hospitalized, they will most likely receive IV antibiotics.
+Antibiotics are administered, and the choice of which is dependent upon the offending pathogen, any other medical conditions going on with the patient, and if there are any antibiotic resistance present.
+Oral antibiotics are given typically for community-acquired pneumonia, however, if the patient is hospitalized, they will most likely receive IV antibiotics.
 Steroids are typically administered to address inflammation.

-Resolve the infection, optimize gas exchange, minimize impact from impaired gas exchange.
+Resolve the infection, optimize gas exchange, minimize impact from the impaired gas exchange.

 For more information, visit www.nursing.com/cornell

 Get unlimited access to lessons and study tools